lookmanbili/xe-architecture/README.md

 - **Asynchronous X-Slot Management :** The X-Slot transforms VRAM from a static storage tank into a high-speed "revolving door."
 By managing *VRAM as an Asynchronous Buffer* dedicated to incoming fractal weights, you enable trillion-parameter models to run on consumer GPUs with virtually infinite context agility.

 - **Fractal Weight Loading :** Unlike standard MoE models that load massive, "atomic" expert blocks, this architecture utilizes *Hierarchical Fractal Loading*.
-By "zooming in" on specific task-neuron clusters (leaves) rather than entire domains (branches), we reduce the PCIe bandwidth requirement, enabling massive efficiency.
+By "Zooming In" on specific task-neuron clusters (leaves) rather than entire domains (branches), we reduce the PCIe bandwidth requirement, enabling massive efficiency.

 - **Temporal Latency Masking :** This architecture leverages the Temporal Gap existing between user input and model execution to mitigate physical data-transfer bottlenecks.
 During the user-input phase or the initial token-parsing sequence, the Predictive Orchestrator initiates *Asynchronous Background Transfers*.
 This mechanism effectively masks PCIe latency within the human-interaction window, ensuring that the necessary fractal weights are resident in the X-Slot before the execution phase commences.

 - **Predictive Orchestration:** The Predictive Orchestrator acts as a rewiring mechanism feedback loop.
 The Orchestrator anticipates needs and pre-loads data into the X-Slot before the Router requests it.
-Implemented as a continuously retrained Tree-Map, it performs Conditional Selective Pre-fetching: monitoring user input in real-time, and only loads Fractal Leaf modules when high-precision semantic needs (e.g., Modular Arithmetic Opcodes) are identified.
+Implemented as a continuously retrained "Tree-Map", it performs Conditional Selective Pre-fetching: monitoring user input in real-time, and only loads Fractal Leaf modules when high-precision semantic needs (e.g., Modular Arithmetic Opcodes) are identified.
 Selective Loading ensures the system remains responsive by triggering weight transfers only when high-precision needs are detected, effectively eliminating unnecessary VRAM swaps and micro-stutters.
 Meaning weights are mobilized asynchronously during typing to mask PCIe latency, but execution waits until the sentence is complete.
 This ensures the X-Slot is populated with the exact expert weights needed for lossless, high-accuracy inference at 20–30 TPS.

-- **Dynamic Tree-Map Retraining:** The Self-Optimizing Index allows the Orchestrator to evolve through *Periodic Retraining*.
-It learns user-specific subject pivots and "prunes" unnecessary branches from the pre-load list.
-This personalization creates a localized, high-speed "neural shortcut" that gets faster the more it's used.
+- **Dynamic Tree-Map Retraining:** The Self-Optimizing Index allows the Orchestrator to evolve through periodic retraining.
+It learns user-specific subject pivots and "Prunes" unnecessary branches from the pre-load list.
+This personalization creates a localized, high-speed "neural shortcut" that gets faster the more it is used.
+In this context, "Tree-Map" search refers to a hyperbolic search with capped depth and branching, which significantly reduces the computational overhead required to navigate the model's knowledge graph.